AU-Master-Thesis/thesis/sections/4-results/study-1.typ

   //   v(-1.5em)
   // }),
   caption: [
     This plot illustrates the relationship between the input flowrate $Q_("in")$ the output flowrate $Q_("out")$ robots for the *Junction* scenario, @s.r.scenarios.junction.
 The dashed dark-gray line #box(line(length: 15pt, stroke:(dash: "dotted", paint: theme.overlay2, thickness: 2pt)), baseline: -0.25em) represents the ideal scenario where $Q_("in") = Q_("out")$.
 The solid lavender colored line with circle markers#sl indicates the average flowrate measured over a 50-second steady-state period.
 The results demonstrate a close approximation to the ideal flowrate, with slight deviations observed at higher flowrates.
+Performed over 5 different seeds; $#equation.as-set(params.seeds)$.
   ]
 ) <f.qin-vs-qout>